AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-19-yaml-part2-strings.md

   keep: "This content will keep both the LF and the trailing empty lines.\n\n\n"
 ```

-### Block Comment
+### Optional block Comment

-Every block syntax starts with a header (with `|` or `>`, optional indentation number, and optional chomp indicator).
+So every block syntax starts with a header (with `|` or `>`, optional indentation number, and optional chomp indicator).
 The only other thing that is also allowed on that header line is a single-line `# comment`; the rest (the content of the block literal) has to start on the next line.

-Adding a single-line comment can be nice to provide some context for future you:
+Adding a single-line comment can be nice to provide some context:

 ```yaml
 notify: